jmdejong/achtung/README.md

 * template: When a template is given, all options of the named template are used in this player.
   Options given directly to the player will overwrite the template options.
   The easiest way to get a bot is to set the template to "pointsbot" (assuming you still have the pointsbot template)

+## Powerups

+There are several powerups in the game:

+* green: slow: the player will be slower for 3 seconds.
+* orange: invulnerable: the player is invulnerable to other lines fo 2 seconds.
+* purple: change: the left and right controls are swapped.
+* cyan: randomize aka 10wasmachine: all players places and lines are changed to another player. current modifiers (such as slow) are changed as well. all player will be invulnerable for 0.5 seconds.